-The Capital Bikeshare system was launched on September 2010.
-The system operates in Washington D.C., Arlington County and Alexandria, Virginia and Montgomery County, Maryland.
-The operating Company, Alta Bicycle Share, provides full trip history data, which can be downloaded from the following link: http://capitalbikeshare.com/trip-history-data.
-In this study we use trip data from the second quarter of 2013.
-In that period there were 232 operative stations with 3860 parking spaces and about 1750 bicycles in the system.
-The average number of daily trips on weekdays was about 7800.
+The Capital Bikeshare system was launched in September 2010.
+The system operates in Washington D.C., in Arlington County and Alexandria, Virginia, and in Montgomery County, Maryland.
+The operating company, Alta Bicycle Share, provides full trip history data that can be downloaded from the following link: http://capitalbikeshare.com/trip-history-data.
+In this study, we use trip data from the second quarter of 2013.
+In this period, the system managed 232 operative stations with 3860 parking spaces and approximately 1750 bicycles.
+The average number of daily trips on weekdays was approximately 7800.

-In Figure 4 we present a map with the stations that were operative in that period.
-On the map we mark three clusters of stations: Arlington, Alexandria and Crystal City.
-As can be observed, in these clusters the stations are scattered densely while they are relatively distant from other stations in the system.
-Indeed, most of the trips that originated or ended in these clusters were within the cluster.
-In Alexandria, about 90% (resp., 88%) of the journeys that originated (resp., ended) in the cluster ended (resp., originated) in the cluster.
-In Crystal City, the figures are 77% and 74% and in Arlington, 70% and 76%, respectively.
+In Fig. 4, we present a map with stations that were operative during the study period.
+On the map, we mark three station clusters: Arlington, Alexandria and Crystal City.
+As can be observed, in these clusters, stations are densely distributed while remaining relatively distant from other stations in the system.
+Indeed, most of the trips that originated or ended in these clusters remained within this cluster.
+In Alexandria, approximately 90% (resp., 88%) of the journeys that originated (resp., ended) in the cluster ended (resp., originated) in the cluster.
+In Crystal City, these figures are 77% and 74%, respectively, and in Arlington, these figures are 70% and 76%, respectively.
 In the following section, we present results for the entire system and for each of the three clusters separately.
-While generating the data for each of the clusters, we neglected trips from/to other stations in the system.
-Though the resulting data does not fully reflect the occurrences in these stations, it allows us to analyze small systems in varying sizes which are "close to real".
+While generating data for each cluster, we neglected trips from/to other stations in the system.
+Although the resulting data do not fully reflect occurrences in these stations, they allow us to analyze small systems of varying sizes that are "close to real."